-The criminal process in Florida has its own rules, procedures, and terms.
+As your lawyer from Farkas & Crowley, P.A. may tell you during a consultation, the criminal law process in Florida has its own rules, procedures, and terms.
 These stages are critical for every case and by understanding them, you can better understand the criminal defense team’s process.
 In general, the criminal process goes follows these key stages:

-ARRESTIn order to arrest a person, law enforcement officials must:
+Arrested in Florida?
+If You Need Help, Call 561-324-8232 NOW!
+To arrest a person, law enforcement officials must:

-If you are convicted to your plead to your crime, you will likely go through the sentencing process.
-The judge will consider all of the facts and determine the best sentence, following the guidelines listed in the statutes.
+If you are convicted of your crime, you will likely go through the sentencing process.
+The judge will consider all the facts and determine the best sentence, following the guidelines listed in the statutes.
 If you are convicted and feel you have grounds for an appeal, then your criminal defense attorney may work to prove your case or request an appeal from the courts.
 The criminal process can be extremely complicated.

 Being arrested can be a nerve-wracking experience.
 The outcome of the arrest may hinge on what you do during these stressful moments.
 That is why it is so crucial that you know your rights well before you have to use them.
 Here are some key things to remember if you ever find yourself being detained.